Tooth Extractions – Odessa, TX

 Our goal is always to help patients keep their natural smiles for a lifetime, but that isn’t always possible.
 When tooth extraction is necessary, Drs.
-Franklin and Stephen Boyles have the training and experience to offer comfortable, effective tooth removal to preserve overall oral health for our Odessa patients.
+Franklin and Stephen Boyles have the training and experience to offer comfortable, effective tooth extractions in Odessa, TX to preserve overall oral health for our patients.
 If you’re in need of tooth extraction, contact Boyles General Dentistry to find out more or schedule an appointment.
-We welcome patients from nearby Midland and all of West Texas.
+We welcome patients from nearby Odessa and all of West Texas.

 Reasons for Tooth Extraction